What Does It Cost to Move to Panama?

 You should get a Panama cell phone number when you move to Panama.
 You can swap the SIM card if your cell phone is unlocked.
 A SIM or eSIM will cost less than $10.
 Panama cell phone plans are available for about $25 a month.
 There is a way to keep your current cell number without paying the high monthly fee.
 We have information about this in the Online Panama Relocation Guide.

-We recommend that you come TO visit Panama before you decide to move to Panama.
+We recommend that you visit Panama before you decide to move there.
 As much as we love living in Panama, we know it’s not right for everyone.
+This will be an extra expense, but it’s necessary to ensure you like Panama before moving to Panama.

-Use our recommended immigration lawyers in the Online Guide to avoid paying too much for a Visa.
-Our most affordable attorney charges $1500 for a couple to get a Pensionado Visa.
+Use our recommended immigration lawyers in the Online Panama Relocation Guide to avoid paying too much for a Visa.
+Our affordable immigration lawyers charge about $1850 for a couple to get a Pensionado Visa.
 Another attorney, who we do NOT recommend, charges $7500 for the same visa!
-You can SAVE money and avoid costly mistakes with the Online Complete Panama Relocation Guide.

 Jackie Lange